Exponential Savings in Agnostic Active Learning through Abstention: Active learning with abstention

 \section{Active learning with abstention}

-We present our main result, which is slightly sharper than our simplified statement in Section \ref{sec:introduction}. \begin{Theorem} Fix $\eps, \delta \in (0,1], p \in [0, \frac{1}{2}]$.
+We present our main result, which is slightly sharper than our simplified statement in Section \ref{sec:introduction}. \begin{Theorem} Fix $\eps, \delta \in (0,1], p \in (0, \frac{1}{2}]$.
+There are problems with definition of the number of iterations if $p=0$.)
 Assume that the VC dimension of $\F$ is equal to $d$.
 There is an active learning algorithm (namely, Algorithm \ref{alg_al_abs}) such that after requesting at most

 labels, it returns, with probability at least $1 - \delta$, a classifier $\widehat f_p$ satisfying

 \end{Theorem} The proof of this result is included in Appendix \ref{sec:sample_comp_abs_proof}.
 We are ready to present the algorithm achieving these guarantees. +5pt